twitchard/blog/posts/2019-10-13-software-development-and-the-false-promise-of-science.markdown

 title: Software Development and the False Promise of Science
 class: prose
 description: Richard's Software Blog
-quote: "No ray of light has ever written a treatise about wavelength, and you cannot adopt the mindset of a pancreas in hopes of building an introspective understanding of its secretions.
-Measurement and statistics are preferred in the natural science because the subject matter can only be understood indirectly, through measurement and inference.
-Software development, like history and philosophy, can be understood directly."
+quote: "You cannot adopt the mindset of a pancreas in hopes of building an introspective understanding of its secretions."
 ---
 <img src="../images/dropCapY.jpeg" alt="Y" class="dropCap" />ou are, I will assume, the typical software developer.
 In arguments about anything from "will single payer healthcare be good for the economy?" to "can Myers-Briggs personality tests be a meaningful basis for business decisions" -- your habitual response is to cite a peer-reviewed, scientific study to bolster your argument.